By Gilly Carr

 At the time of the registration of Islanders in January 1941, Patrick Healy was married, living at 19 Pierson Road, and working as a labourer.
 He moved three times within St Helier before his deportation; his last address was at 73 New Street.

-Healy comes to our attention because, on 21 December 1943, he was sentenced to six months’ imprisonment for ‘serious military larceny with another and continued simple larceny’.
+Healy comes to our attention because, on 21 December 1943, he was sentenced by the German forces to six months’ imprisonment for ‘serious military larceny with another and continued simple larceny’.
 It is likely that his accomplice was his brother, William Healy, who was charged with him of the same crime.

 Despite Healy’s charge sheet being given to the local authorities, neither his name nor that of his brother features in the prison records for Jersey prison.